seralexeev/xrabbit.dev/README.md

 date: 25-05-2025
 ```

-The servo I have is 1501MG, it's pretty cheap and loud.
-I will replace it when the new one arrives but for now that's what I have.
+The 1501MG servo I have is pretty cheap and noisy.
+I'll replace it when the new one arrives but for now this is what I've got.

 ---